ulfschneider/ulfschneider.github.io/_posts/articles/2013-03-26-self-organization.md

 Fredmund Malik is pointing out in his work, that our current organized society developed itself during the last 150 years.
 In former times there were organizations, too, but they had more of an amplifying function which means that most of the people did more or less the same, e.g., shooting a weapon, transporting bricks, piling one brick on the other.
 In these organizations, there were only some rare specialists like master builders or officers.

 As a consequence of the visibility of tasks and clear hierarchies, the communication patterns were simple.
-Knowledge did not play a major role, and only some commands were needed to move the entire organization: "fire", "heave-ho" and the like.
+Knowledge did not play a major role, and only some commands were needed to move the entire organization: "fire," "heave-ho" and the like.
 [Malik 2009:8]

 Of course, knowledge played a role at any time in history, but we have to see this in relation to the knowledge that is needed nowadays.